Nexmo/nexmo-developer/_tutorials/receiving-concat-sms.md

 ## In this tutorial

-In this tutorial, you create a simple Node.js application using the Express framework that receives inbound SMS via a webhook and determines whether the message is a single-part or multi-part SMS.
+In this tutorial, you will create a simple Node.js application using the Express framework that receives inbound SMS via a webhook and determines whether the message is a single-part or multi-part SMS.

 If the incoming SMS is multi-part, the application waits until it has received all the message parts and then combines them in the right order to display to the user.